prw760/prw760/README.md

 I hope to phase in contributing to some projects on GitHub, but other than contributing to open-sauced and GitHub learning repos, I don't yet know where I can be useful.

-You can reach me at prw 760 AT pro ton DOT m e -- or through GitHub.
+You can reach me either here -- or through my profile on LinkedIn.com.
+(I've included the link here on my profile.)

 Thanks for readin'! :)